Byron-Farrell/cpp-algorithms/BubbleSort/README.md

 ---

-Finally we loop through the array again and because it is already sorted now values will be swapped.
+Finally, we loop through the array again and because it is already sorted now values will be swapped.
 We can use this as an identifier to tell us that the array has been sorted and we can exit out of the loop.

 `swapped == false -> exit the loop`

-### Code Example
+## Code Example

 ```c++
 #include "bubble_sort.h"